Snowflake

 Opal's Snowflake App not only lets you manage access to your Snowflake Roles, but it also allows you to manage a Role's access to Securable Objects such as Databases, Schemas, and Tables.

-Our integration supports the following, and more:
+The integration supports the following, and more:

 • Import and sync Snowflake Roles and Securable Objects into Opal

-• View granular Privileges granted to each user and Role
+• View granular privileges granted to each user and role

 • Manage access to Snowflake Roles and Securable Objects